Making Democracy Work Award

 What criteria is used for the MDW award?

-The Making Democracy Work award celebrates a greater Flint area woman, over 50 years of age, who has made a positive and significant contribution to our community, advancing democracy, empowering citizens, and/or nurturing people to be become community advocates.
+The Making Democracy Work award celebrates a greater Flint area woman, over 50 years of age, who has made a positive, and meaningful contribution to our community, advancing democracy, empowering citizens, and/or nurturing people to be become community advocates.

 2014 MDW Rcipient

 The 2014 reecipient of the "Making Democracy Work Award" was Ann Kraft.
 Ann Kraft lived and worked in Flint since 1955 and received her Bachelor's degree from Michigan State University.
 She has served in a variety of volunteer roles with numerous organizations in the Flint area, including: nine years with Quota International of Flint, the Flint Women and Girl's Fund, Court Street United Methodist Church and 34 years with the League of Women Voters.
 Ann's career was also focused on building strong communities, with her work at the Urban Coalition of Greater Flint and the Flint Neighborhood Improvement and Preservation Project.
 We are very excited to honor Ann for her excellent work on behalf of the citizens in the Flint area!

 The Flint Area League of Women Voters is pleased to announce that Diane Bayeh has been selected the 2012 recipient of the Making Democracy Work Award.
 Diane Bayeh is the current Treasurer of Mt.
 Morris Township.
 She previously served on the Township board as a Trustee.